marsgari/WQ_CLT_composite_beam/readme.md

 # Design of steel-timber composite beams #

-This is simple python code written to replace the manual computations for the design of the slim-floor steel-timber composite beams (Nordic system).
+This is simple python code written to replace the manual computations for the design of slim-floor steel-timber composite beams (Nordic system).
-The composite beam includes a WQ-beam with two CLT slab resting on its lower flanges.
+The composite beam includes a WQ-beam with two CLT slabs resting on its lower flanges.
 The composite action is realized by connecting the slabs to the WQ-beam by steel plates.